realXtend/WebTundra/README.md

  - [WebTundra's catalog entry](http://catalogue.fi-ware.org/enablers/3dui-webtundra) in Future Internet ([FIWARE](http://www.fiware.org/)) effort

 WebTundra is an implementation of the 3D-UI and Synchronization FIWARE GEs, as described in the catalog entry.
+The graphics engine <a href="http://threejs.org/">three.js has a nice site with examples and gallery</a> etc.